wbissac723/whats-for-lunch/README.md

 2. Navigate to the root of the server directory

-3. Open the terminal and run "npm install"
+3. Open the terminal and run `npm install`

-4. Install Nodemon globally from the terminal "npm install -g nodemon"
+4. Install Nodemon globally from the terminal `npm install -g nodemon`

-5. Run "nodemon index" in the terminal to serve the api.
+5. Run `nodemon index` in the terminal to serve the api.